 Q. What would make me ineligible for participation in the Symposium?

 In order to maintain the editorial caliber and collegial atmosphere of this conference, the Symposium registration is not open to winery personnel or wine marketing and communications professionals.
-Attending writers and editors must be professionals who have been paid for published editorial content.
+Attending writers and editors must be professionals who can demonstrate at least two paid, published articles in the year prior to registering.

 Q: Will I need my laptop during the Symposium?